Yellow fever

 - Is a vaccination campaign planned?

-- What are the community’s habits, practices and beliefs regarding use of repellents, sprays, etc.?
+- What are the community’s habits, practices and beliefs regarding vaccination?

 - Have the authorities established a vector control programme?